Hyundai to enter U.S. commercial vehicle market as part of $1.8 billion offensive

 "Hyundai and Kia need to bolster their weak commercial vehicle business to reach an annual production capacity of 10 million vehicles, from about 8 million currently," said analyst Suh Sung-moon at Korea Investment & Securities.

-Hyundai started making heavy-duty trucks such as the Trago in China last year for the local market, and plans to start building its H350 light commercial vehicles in Turkey in March to enter Western Europe.
+Hyundai started making its heavy-duty truck Trago Xcient in China last year for the local market, and plans to start building its H350 light commercial vehicles in Turkey in March to enter Western Europe.

 On Monday, it said it plans to boost annual production capacity at its factory in the southwestern Korean city of Jeonju by 54 percent to 100,000 commercial vehicles by 2020, from the current 65,000.

-Hyundai Motor Group, which spans scores of firms including auto parts maker Hyundai Mobis Co Ltd (012330.KS), in January said it would spend $73 billion over four years.
+Hyundai Motor Group, which spans scores of firms including auto parts maker Hyundai Mobis Co Ltd, in January said it would spend $73 billion over four years.
 The announcement followed a government call for conglomerates to spend more to help revive Asia's fourth-biggest economy.

 Hyundai's latest announcement is also likely to be seen part of efforts to alleviate investor complaints about the lack of clarity on a future direction following the automaker's involvement in an expensive property deal last year, Suh said.